robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 :option:`--xunitskipnoncritical` option can be used to mark non-critical tests as skipped.
 Skipped tests will get a message containing the actual status and possible message of the test case in a format like `FAIL: Error message`.

-.. note:: :option:`--xunitskipnoncritical` is a new option in Robot Framework 2.8.

 __ http://en.wikipedia.org/wiki/XUnit
 __ http://jenkins-ci.org